CloudifySource/cloudify-recipes/services/mysql/README.md

 	]
 </code></pre>
 <pre><code>
-   // In this case:
+   /* In this case:
-   //    dbName,currDBZip,currImportSql are properties which are defined in mysql-service.properties
+        a) dbName,currDBZip,currImportSql are properties which are defined in mysql-service.properties
-   //    currDBZip is the local name of the zip file ( after download )
+        b) currDBZip is the local name of the zip file ( after download )
-   //    currImportSql is the name of the sql file which is stored in currDBZip.
+        c) currImportSql is the name of the sql file which is stored in currDBZip.
-   /     All the occurrences of REPLACE_WITH_DB_NAME in currImportSql, will be replaced with ${dbName}
+        d) All the occurrences of REPLACE_WITH_DB_NAME in currImportSql, will be replaced with ${dbName}
+   */
    [
 		"actionType" : "import",
 		"importedZip" : "${currDBZip}",